owanturist/react-impulse/README.md

 })
 ```

-Now you can get the value from the Counter's parent component but you need a place to store it:
+Now you can get the value from the Counter's parent component, but you need a place to store it:

 ```tsx
 import React from 'react'